nodauf/Swego/README.md

 * Create a folder from the browser
 * Ability to execute embedded binary
 * Feature for search and replace (for fill the IP address in reverse shell for example)
+* Generate oneliners to download and execute a file

 ## Todo
-* JS/CSS menu to give command line in powershell, some gtfobins, curl, wget to download and execute
+* JS/CSS menu to give command line in powershell, some lolbins, curl, wget to download and execute
 * Config file for the search and replace (Useful for default config) and other features
 * Use regex for search and replace
 * Using virtual file system to manage embedded files